EvoAlOSS/evoal.de/_pages/home.markdown

-    extensibility and maintainability are in focus during development, you can easily add new components to *EvoAl* and extend the domain-specific language. *EvoAl* users can simply use your extension by copying your *plugin* into an *EvoAl* release. *EvoAl* automatically enhances the DSLs and uses the components when requested by the user."
+    extensibility and maintainability are in focus during development, you can easily add new components to *EvoAl* and extend the domain-specific language. *EvoAl* users can simply use your extension by copying your *plugin* into an *EvoAl* release. *EvoAl* automatically enhances the DSLs and uses the components when requested by the user.
+You will find the architecture documentation in the Wiki."
     image_path: "/assets/images/contributor.png"
     alt: "EvoAl contributor pictogram."